Policemen's Federal Credit Union

 In Case of Errors or Questions About Your Card:

-Telephone us at 1-317-594-0011 or 1-800-289-5939, or write us at P.O.
-Box 50425, Indianapolis, Indiana, 46250-0425, as soon as you can, if you think your statement or receipt is wrong, or if you need more information about a Transaction listed on the statement or receipt.
+Telephone us at 1-574-234-1524 or 1-574-232-8403, or write us at 1130 S Main Street, South Bend, Indiana, 46601, as soon as you can, if you think your statement or receipt is wrong, or if you need more information about a Transaction listed on the statement or receipt.
 We must hear from you not later than sixty (60) days after we sent the FIRST statement on which the problem or error appeared.

 1. Tell us your name and Account number.